10 Best Types of Exercise to Ease Arthritic Pain

 You can join a spa, own a hot tub, or take a holiday to a warm ocean to ease your aches and pains.
 Failing that, there are many gentle exercises, massage and manipulation techniques that can be applied in an ordinary home bath, even under the shower.
 A sink full of hot water or a small foot bath can work wonders for aching hands and feet.

 Consider your hands to be the mother of your body.
 What do we do instinctively when we get hurt?
 Touch the affected body part with a hand.
 A dog licks his wounds.
 You too can use your hands to explore and find particular pressure points, yes, the bits that hurt the most.
-Hands can guide and reposition miss-aligned joints.
-Use self massage and manipulation to loosen tension and make your aching joints mobile again.
-Self massage combined with deep yoga breathing can ease the pain away.
+Hands can guide and reposition misaligned joints.
+Use self-massage and manipulation to loosen tension and make your aching joints mobile again.
+Self-massage combined with deep yoga breathing can ease the pain away.
 The trick is to really relax the joint while manipulating it.

 Swimming and moving in water takes the weight off your body and allows a much greater range of movement than you have on dry land.
 While the water is supporting you, your muscles are challenged to move against the water resistance and thereby gain in strength.
 Rather than swimming long pool lengths for aerobic exercise and heart pumping, try inventing new moves in the water.
 The moves you find most pleasant will also be the most beneficial for your particular body.
 The body is very intelligent in that sense.
 It instinctively knows which moves works best to heal your pain by triggering a pleasure factor.
 Rule of thumb: don’t stress, enjoy.
 Remember my motto?
 “No Pain, Just Gain!”